solidrock-technology/docs/docs/guide/tickets/time-restricted-items.md

 ## Inactivity Timer

 When a Lead Booker adds a time restricted item to their order, a 30-minute timer will start.
 The timer will re-start when they are active within an order.
-For example, every the Lead Booker moves pages within the booking flow, adds items to their basket or save ticket or extra details, the 30-minute timer will restart.
+For example, every time the Lead Booker moves pages within the booking process, adds items to their basket or saves ticket or extra details, the 30-minute timer will restart.

 ### Timed-out Items